c0ldplasma/bonfire/README.md

 # Bonfire - A web based chat client for twitch

 Bonfire is a web based chat client for twitch chats.
-It is still under heavy development and not recommended for general use yet.
+It is still under heavy development and **not recommended for general use yet**.

 You can either use the website version under chats.c0ldplasma.de or download the deskop app based on electron under releases.